Getting Started with Content Creation

 With that said I'm only going to discuss using Streaming and Video Making, and mainly as Twitch and YouTube.
 I'm going to talk about using Twitter and Instagram as secondary promotional avenues, but I am not going to go in to what it takes to be a content creator for those in your own right, mainly because I don’t make content on those platforms, I only use them as to promote my Stream and my Twitch.

-Streaming is an art.
-It doesn’t matter what platform you are on, the reason people tune into small streamer is basically the same.
+It doesn’t matter what platform you are on, the reason people tune into small streamers is basically the same.
 They want to watch YOU.
 Not the gameplay, you.
 The difference between good streamers and bad streamers is the engagement they do with the audience.

 Several Things I’ve learned since I got started

 1: Do not call out lurkers.
 They haven't talked because they don’t want to.
 If they say something, great.
 If they don’t, let them be.
 They are supporting your channel.
 Thank the lurkers though.
 Tell them their silent support means a lot to you.

 3: Gamers - do not be in discord when you are gaming.
 I know some games require it, but you really need to think about how you are going to present this.
 Again, the viewers are here for YOU not for the gameplay.
 They can go and watch YouTube videos for the gameplay, they want to interact with you, and if you are spending all your time talking to your team, the viewers are going to feel left out.

 Stream to YouTube Content Transfer

 You can also load the entire Stream to YouTube for the historical record.
-Some people advise against this, but several of mine have gotten hundreds even thousands of views.
-So, you figure out what works best for you.
+Some people advise against this, but several of mine have gotten hundreds, even thousands of views.
+So, you figure out what works best for you and your product.

 Sure, you want them leaving comments on your YouTube videos, but they are often waiting for you to respond to them.
 When you start getting videos with 100+ comments, it does require a time investment to answer each one, and until you are getting thousands of comments a day you better be answering each and every comment you get because you are cultivating an audience.